-You can also use the SEC’s Investment Adviser Public Disclosure website to confirm that a Registered Investment Advisor has the certifications they say they do.
+You can also use the SEC’s Investment Adviser Public Disclosure website to confirm that a Registered Investment Advisor (RIA) has the certifications they say they do.

 “Different payment structures might create different incentives,” Rosca says.
 “If somebody is paid only to sell investments, it means if he doesn’t sell you anything, he doesn’t make any money.”

-How Much a Financial Advisor Costs
+How Much Does a Financial Advisor Cost?

-So before you pick an advisor, make sure to ask some basic questions:
+Before start working with your advisor, make sure to ask some basic questions:

 - How much will you be paying and how is that number determined?

 - Are they compensated for recommending certain products (and if not, how do they select the investments and products they recommend?)

 - If you get charged an annual percentage, is it billed quarterly or monthly?